How to Promote Social-Emotional Development in Young Children

 When children engage in play-based learning, it has a lasting impact on their social-emotional development.
 Play equips children with the skills to exhibit good social behavior, including self-control, cooperation, negotiation, problem-solving, and more.
 As children transition from playing by themselves to playing with others, play-based learning helps them achieve the social-emotional skills they need in the classroom and beyond.

-As children begin to develop, it’s essential to track their progress.
-Each child’s development will be slightly different, so how do you know when it’s time to seek professional help?
-The first step is making sure you’re keeping track of the child’s progress against what is typically expected at each age.
-So, maintain a checklist that includes information on when to seek professional help.
-It’s important to stay on top of any possible developmental delays because early intervention is the key to getting them back on track.
+As children begin to develop, it is essential to track their progress.
+Each child’s development will be slightly different, so how do you know when it is time to seek professional help?
+The first step is making sure you keep track of the child’s progress against what is typically expected at each age.
+Maintain a checklist that includes information on when to seek professional help.
+Stay on top of any possible developmental delays because early intervention is the key to getting children back on track.

-Children’s growth is a delicate balance between all developmental domains.
-Social-emotional skills might not be as tangible as motor skills, but they’re just as important to a child’s overall development.
+Children’s growth relies on a delicate balance between all developmental domains.
+Social-emotional skills might not be as tangible as motor skills, but they are just as important to a child’s overall development.
 Promote social-emotional development in your classroom by incorporating plenty of activities that encourage social interaction, taking turns, and discussions about emotions.

 Subscribe to the brightwheel blog